The cohomological Hall algebra of a surface and factorization cohomology: Introduction

 \subsection{Role of factorization algebras}

 Our proof of Theorem \ref{thm:flat} is based on the techniques of factorization homology \cite{CG}, \cite{ginot}, \cite{GL}, \cite{lurie-HA}.
 More precisely, we consider the cochain lift $\Rc(S)$ of $R(S)$.
 This can be seen as a homotopy associative algebra whose cohomology is $R(S)$.
 For any open set $U\subset S$ we have a similarly defined algebra $\Rc(U)$.
-Further, one can consider $U$ to be any open set in the complex topology.
+Further, one can consider $U$ to be any open set in the complex analytic topology.
 In this case $\Coh_0(U)$ can be considered as an analytic stack and so its Borel-Moore homology and our entire construction of the COHA make sense.

-In this generality, the assignment $U\mapsto \Rc(U)$ is a {\em factorization coalgebra in the category of dg-algebras}.
-This is a reflection of the more fundamental fact: $U\mapsto \Coh_0(U)$ is a {\em factorization algebra in the category of analytic stacks}, see Proposition \ref{prop:fact}.
+We prove in Theorem \ref{prop:loc-cst} that the assignment $U\mapsto \Rc(U)$ is a {\em factorization coalgebra in the category of $E_1$- (i.e., homotopy associative dg-) algebras}.
+This is a reflection of a more fundamental fact: $U\mapsto \Coh_0(U)$ is a {\em factorization algebra in the category of analytic stacks}, see Proposition \ref{prop:fact}.
 These considerations allow us to lift $\sigma$ to a morphism of factorization coalgebras in the category of dg-vector spaces and deduce the global isomorphism from the local one, i.e., from the case when $S$ is an open ball which is equivalent to that of $S=\AAA^2$.

 In fact, the identification \eqref{eq:intro-PBW} is suggestive of {\em non-abelian Poincar\'e duality} (NAPD), compare \cite[thm.~5.5.6.6]{lurie-HA}, although it does not seem to be a formal consequence of it.
 NAPD can be extended to include, for instance, the classical Atiyah-Bott theorem on the cohomology of $\Bun_G(\Sigma)$, the moduli stack of holomorphic $G$-bundles on a compact Riemann surface $\Sigma$, see \cite{GL}.
 In that latter setting, we have that $H^\bullet(BG)=\Sym(V)$ (with $V$ being the space of characteristic classes for $G$-bundles), and